-When you start a new job search, it is important to keep track of the jobs you are applying for.
+When you start a new job search, it is important to keep track of the roles and companies you are applying for.
 Tracking the status of each application ensures you know when and how you applied, when to follow up, and helps you prepare for interviews if and when the time comes.

 A job tracker is a useful tool that helps keep you organized and on top of things at every step of your search, from preparing your applications to preparing for your interviews, and everything in between.

 Whether you prefer to use a spreadsheet such as our Job Application Tracker Template (Google Drive or Excel), a project/task management tool, or a handwritten version, you should keep track of the following details:

 - Contact information

 - Copy of the job posting – Even if you have the link to the posting, it’s often helpful to also copy it into a separate document.
 It is handy to have it to refer back to if you get an interview, and sometimes by that point the original posting has been taken down.

 - Date you applied for the position